What does carbon neutral mean?

 • Cost of renewable energy purchases

-Even with the approved rate increases, CPAU customers' electricity bills are still significantly lower than those in neighboring communities.
+Even with the approved rate increases, CPAU customers' electricity bills are still lower than those in neighboring communities.
 Click through to learn more about CPAU Residential Rates and CPAU Commercial Rates.

 Is energy efficiency still important?